wp-plugins/sexy-author-bio/readme.txt

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
 * Activate the plugin;
 * Navigate to Settings -> Sexy Author Bio in order to customize any settings.
-* Navigate to Users -> Your Profile and fill in the Author Signature Info fields, Facebook, Twitter, Google Plus, LinkedIn and Biographical Info fields.
+* Navigate to Users -> Your Profile and fill in the Contact Info, About Yourself & Author Signature Info fields.
 Do this for all authors on your website that have made posts (if you want this information to show up in their Sexy Author Bio).

 = Add the box directly =